Refugees from Ukraine

 You may have to pay (partly) for medication.
 You can find more information on the RefugeeHelp website.

-For health complaints that are not urgent, see your General Practitioner (GP).
-For example, if you are pregnant or want medical advice.
-Find a GP in your area on the Zorgkaart Nederland website and get in touch.
-If you are staying at the municipal reception centre, please register with Arene.
+For non-urgent health problems, please make an appointment with your GP (in Dutch: huisarts) first.
+For example, if you are pregnant or need medical advice.
+Find a GP near your via Zorgkaart Nederland (Dutch) and get in touch.
+If you are staying in a municipal reception centre and have questions, please ask your location manager.

 Education